GuillaumeLagrange/aoc-2022/README.md

-# Advent of Code for JS/TS
+# Advent of Code 2022

 ## Intro